 - Watch for signs of feeling extremely lethargic.

-There are several things you can do to help your body recover from the concussion you received in your South Carolina car accident:
+There are several things you can do to help your body recover from the concussion you received from your car accident in Greenville:

 - In the first few days after your concussion injury, you can engage in light exercise after 7 days.
 Light exercise may help you reduce your risk of developing post-concussion symptoms.